 By the time the situation was over, 49 animals died: 18 Bengal tigers, 17 lions, six black bears, two grizzlies, three mountain lions, two wolves, and a baboon.
 ABC News’ wildlife expert Jack Hanna said the actions by the police stopped a catastrophe.

-If the owner of these animals had followed the law and maintained the animals safely, there would not have been a need to kill 49 of them.
-This would also have kept the public from safe.
+If the owner of these animals had followed the law and kept the animals safely, there would not have been a need to kill 49 of them.
+This would have also kept the public safe.
 This incident proved the very real possibility that exotic animal ownership can have consequences—not just for the owners, but for everyone in the community.

-While laws regarding the keeping of exotic pets have been around far longer than 2011, this incident is one example of why states and localities have regulations regarding the procurement and housing of wild animals—including snakes.
+While laws regarding the keeping of exotic pets have been around far longer than 2011, this incident is one example why states and localities have regulations regarding the procurement and housing of wild animals—including snakes.

 The Lacey Act specifically addresses the transportation of wildlife across state lines.
-If you can keep venomous reptiles in your state, locality, and city, you must consider how to legally acquire venomous reptiles.
+If you can keep venomous reptiles in your state, locality, and city, you must consider how to legally acquire them.
 Any purchase of animals, either from a reputable breeder or vendor, is subject to The Lacey Act.

-The Lacey Act keeps a person from importing, exporting, transporting, selling, receiving, acquiring or purchasing any fish or wildlife captured, owned, moved or retailed in violation of any state law, regulation, foreign statute, or tribal Indian law.
+The Lacey Act prevents someone from importing, exporting, transporting, selling, receiving, acquiring or purchasing any fish or wildlife captured, owned, moved or retailed in violation of any state law, regulation, foreign statute, or tribal Indian law.

 If you acquire reptiles unlawfully and take them to different states, it is a violation of federal law.
 At the same time, if you acquire venomous snakes that “you know, or reasonably should have known, were taken, possessed, transported or sold in violation of state law,” you are in violation of the Lacey Act.

 Violating the Lacey Act could mean civil and criminal penalties.
-A violation of the Lacey Act usually constitutes a felony violation, which would force you to give up the right to vote, hold office, own a gun, or you could spend up to five years in prison.
+A violation of the Lacey Act usually constitutes a felony violation, which means you lose the right to vote, hold office, own a gun, and you could spend up to five years in prison.

 The laws in each state are unique.
-Some require permits, some have no regulations, and still, others do not allow people to own snakes at all.
-Thanks to various states’ Departments of Natural Resources and www.thesprucepets.com, we have a comprehensive list of the requirements for each state:
+Some require permits, some have no regulations, and others do not allow you to own snakes at all.
+Thanks to various states’ Departments of Natural Resources and, we have a comprehensive list of the requirements for each state.

-Each state that allows people to keep venomous and non-venomous snakes as pets will have their own eccentricities.
+Each state that allows people to keep venomous and non-venomous snakes as pets has its own eccentricities.
 In states such as Colorado, Florida, and West Virginia, you can capture and keep species native to the state.

-In addition to the laws of each state, county, and municipality, there are concerns over liability in case your snake was to escape, cause damage, or hurt someone.
+In addition to the laws of each state, county, and municipality, there are concerns over liability in case your snake escapes, causes damage, or hurts someone.
 For example, if you own a venomous snake, chances are your state law will require you to keep a stock of anti-venom.

 Snake owners can also have a difficult time finding housing.
 Many rental companies don’t want what they deem to be dangerous animals in their units.
 There is a legitimate fear of those animals escaping or hurting other residents nearby.

 In the past ten to fifteen years, there has been an upsurge in exotic pet ownership in America.
 As exotic pet ownership increases, an increase in attack or escape incidents will naturally occur.
-Since 1990, there have been over 1,000 incidents involving exotic pets reported.
+Since 1990, there have been over 1,000 reported incidents involving exotic pets.

-But, make sure you are getting liability insurance, not pet health insurance.
+Make sure you are getting liability insurance, not pet health insurance.
 When you are searching the internet, most results will be for pet health insurance.
-However, Xinsurance offers liability coverage for most exotic pets.
+You need liability coverage for your specific exotic pet.
 This type of insurance covers any gaps your homeowner’s or renter’s insurance may not cover.

 When you are ready to purchase a pet snake, consider the conversation you will be having with your homeowner’s or renter’s insurance agent.
-Whether you own a snake or are planning to get one, www.insurancequotes.com encourages you to make sure you pay attention to these three points.
+Whether you own a snake or are planning to get one, make sure you pay attention to these three points.